 2. I didn’t feel like the extra work of Christmas.
 But here’s what I decided: no one is telling me I have to do all the things!
 Nobody but my own guilty conscience, that is.

-My fix: I talked to my kids.
+The fix: I talked to my kids.
 I told them I wanted to have a really chill December.
-I took several things off our calendar that I just didn’t want to do.
+I took several things off our calendar that were just too much.
 We normally have this tradition of fun little cards appearing each day with an activity printed on them.
-This was totally stressing me out.
-So I told me kids we would still do fun things but the cards weren’t coming out this year.
+This was stressing me out.
+So I told the kids we would still do fun things but the cards weren’t coming out this year.

 Guess what?
 No one batted an eye.